 Hello and welcome to my webpage!
 I'm a postdoc researching various topics in theoretical astrophysics at Caltech.
 Most of my research focuses on the physics of vibrating fluid spheres.
 Although this sounds esoteric, the applications within astronomy are nearly limitless!
 As a graduate student, I studied tidal interactions in merging white dwarf systems, heartbeat stars (oscillating stars in eccentric binary systems), and compact triple star systems.
-More recently, I have studied the interior of the planet Saturn using its rings to detect the oscillations of the plaet, a process I refer to as Saturn ring seismology.
-I have also studied how waves within stars affect their interior spin rates, which is motivated by recent observational breakthroughs in asteroseismology.
+More recently, I have studied magnetic fields inside of red giants, the deep interior of Saturn as revealed by its rings, and the long term evolution evolution of Saturn's moons.
 I am currently working on projects involving everything from planets to supergiant stars to neutron stars.
+Read more about my research below!

 Some of my recent research topics are listed below.
 Click on the images to read more on my research page!